The United Church celebrates International Development Week by lifting up stories of Canadian and global Mission & Service partners.

 We sing of grace.

-The church collaborates with over 100 partners in God’s mission around the world, working towards deep changes for just economic and social systems and a world transformed by love.
-The daily ministry of many United Church Mission & Service partners embody sustainable development and the SDGs.
+The church works with over 100 partners in God’s mission around the world engaged toward deep changes for just economic and social systems and a world transformed by love.
+The daily work of many United Church Mission & Service partners embody sustainable development and the SDGs.